Fusion1013/AvasarVault/Languages/Coaq/Korinari.md

 Questions are marked by intonation, word order, or question words.
 - Yes/No Question:
-	- Ty videl kovᴙ? - "Did you see the mountain?"
+	- Ty videl kovᴙ? - "Did you see the river?"
 - Question Words:
 	- Chto? - "What?"
 	- Gde? - "Where?"